The First-Year Florence Experience

 The FFE program is offered to selected incoming first-year students and differs in eligibility requirements from the Study Abroad Program.
 Students participating in programs such as the Arthur O. Eve Higher Education Opportunity Program (HEOP), the Learning Support Program or Division I Athletics are not eligible to participate in FFE and may be eligible to study abroad at another time.

-First-year students live in a special residence in the heart of Florence on Via del Corso, one of the oldest streets in the city.
-The five story building is occupied almost exclusively by Marist students and staff, and is beautifully renovated with terraces, common rooms, and unique living spaces.
-Students live in doubles and triples and share common spaces and bathrooms while enjoying beautiful views of the Duomo and central location to the school and major attractions in Florence.
+First-year students live in a 17th century palazzo in the heart of Florence's historical center on Via San Gallo.
+This special residence is occupied almost exclusively by Marist Italy students and staff, and includes a communal terrace, common room, and unique living spaces.
+Students live in double and triple rooms inside of fully furnished apartments.
+The palazzo is in a central location to the school and major attractions in Florence.

 Students will prepare their own meals in their apartments.
 Students will be taken to the Mercato Centrale (central market) as part of their orientation and learn the basics of shopping and food preparation.
 Like most European cities, Florence has a wealth of small markets - everything from cheeses to meats to pastries and vegetables.
 Students will find everything to meet their needs in a culturally rich environment.